AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/time-options-visual-rpt-bldr.md

    * **Time Range**: set this to **Last Year** by first clicking **Custom**, then **Moving Range**, and finally the **Last Year** option.

    * Click **Apply** to save the interval and range settings.
 This creates a metric that calculates the total revenue for the previous year.
-Next, we'll use this metric as the denominator in a formula.
+Next, we use this metric as the denominator in a formula.

    * To see the percent of revenue for each month, we need to add a formula to the report.
-Click the **Add Formula** button.
+Click **Add Formula**.

    * Enter **B/A** in the formula field and select **% Percent** from the dropdown next to the text field.
 This formula divides the amount of revenue from a specific month last year by the total amount of revenue last year.